DigitalFuturesOCADU/CC18/P5_Arduino_Serial_IO/send_receive_Multiple/JSON Protocol/README.md

 ```
 .s1 and .s2 are the names of the parameters created on the arduino These parameter names can be anything you want, but they have to match

-# Output - Sending data from P5
+# Output - Sending data from P5 to Arduino

 The method for sending from P5 is very similar to sending from arduino, but because it is a full function language on a PC, thus there are many more tools available.